ropensci/tidyqpcr/README.md

 As of April 2020, this software is in development.
 [Edward Wallace](https://github.com/ewallace) wrote basic functions and documentation needed to do qPCR analysis in [the Wallace lab](https://ewallace.github.io/), and is making them freely available.
 [Sam Haynes] (https://github.com/dimmestp) is helping develop as part of the [eLife Open Innovation Leaders programme](https://elifesciences.org/labs/fdcb6588/innovation-leaders-2020-introducing-the-cohort).

+## News

+20 April 2020, upgrades that break previous code, commit #cda1742 changes variable and function names to use SampleID for nucleic acid sample (replaces Sample), Target ID for primer set/ probe (replaces Probe), and Cq for quantification cycle (replaces Ct).
+It should be possible to upgrade old analysis code by (case-sensitive) search and replace.

 # Features

 ## Current features

 * lay out and display 96/384-well plates for easy experimental setup
-* read-in Ct and raw data from Roche LightCycler machines with single-channel fluorescence
+* read-in Cq and raw data from Roche LightCycler machines with single-channel fluorescence
 * calibration of primer sets including estimating efficiencies and visualization of curves
 * visualization of amplification and melt curves
-* normalization of Ct data to one or more reference probe sets by delta delta count method
+* normalization of Cq data to one or more reference probe sets by delta delta count method
 * flexible assignment of metadata to samples for visualisation with [ggplot2](https://ggplot2.tidyverse.org/)

 ## Future priorities

 * including primer efficiencies in quantification
-* an open-source and tested Ct/Cq calculation algorithm
+* an open-source and tested Cq calculation algorithm
 * extend to 1536-well plates
 * files for automatic plate loading with [Opentrons](https://opentrons.com/) and [Labcyte Echo](https://www.labcyte.com/products/liquid-handling/echo-liquid-handlers) liquid handlers.